 In today’s increasingly digital world, accessing the internet is no longer a luxury but a requirement.
 However, for many low-income households, the cost of internet service can be prohibitively expensive.
 This is where the Affordable Connectivity Program and Lifeline come in to get a Free Government Tablet and Internet.
+These programs assist eligible households in helping them get access to affordable internet services.
+If you have a tablet and are struggling to pay for internet service, read on to learn how to take advantage of these programs to get free internet for your tablet.

 How to qualify for a Free Government tablet and internet?